artyompetrov/AutoDefine_oxfordlearnersdictionaries/AutoDefineAddon/config.md

 I recommend to use default settings!
 Fields are indexed starting from 0.
 Enable options below only if the corresponding fields exist in your note type.

 * `USE_DEFAULT_TEMPLATE`: Use default template AutoDefineOxfordLearnersDictionary (preferred).
-It creates two card sides; remove the reverse card by editing the template in Anki.
+It creates two card sides.
 * `SOURCE_FIELD`: Index of field with defining word
 * `CLEAN_HTML_IN_SOURCE_FIELD`: Remove html tags from source field
 * `DEFINITION`: Add definition to DEFINITION_FIELD